QubesOS/qubes-doc/DevelopmentWorkflow.md

 Here are some handy scripts Marek has shared to facilitate this.

+You may also like to run your [test environment on separate machine](/wiki/TestBench).

 ### Syncing dom0 files

 TODO: edit this script to be more generic